Undergraduate Research and Independent Study researchMatch

 You will also be asked to supply the names and email addresses of 2 recommenders.
 The recommenders you name will receive an automatic email notifying them that you have applied and named them as recommenders.
 They will receive directions so they can submit their recommendation online.
 It is a good idea to contact your recommenders in advance and make sure they are willing to provide a letter of recommendation on your behalf.

 After your application has been completed it will be evaluated by the faculty members that you selected.
-If a faculty member chooses to accept you into their research group you will be notified by Monday, March 10, 2014.
+If a faculty member chooses to accept you into their research group you will be notified.
 It is also possible that faculty members may contact you to arrange a meeting prior to accepting you.
-In the event that you are not able to find a research group for Fall Term we encourage you to try again for Winter term, as space availability in research groups changes frequently.
+In the event that you are not able to find a research group for the current term we encourage you to try again for following term, as space availability in research groups changes frequently.

-For students who have already found a chemistry faculty member willing to serve as their research mentor who wish to enroll for independent study credits for Spring/Summer term (Note – you must be enrolled and paying tuition).
-If you plan to conduct research for pay this summer you do not need to apply through this website.
+For students who have already found a chemistry faculty member willing to serve as their research mentor who wish to enroll for independent study credits for the current term (Note – you must be enrolled and paying tuition).

 If you are already working as a member of a research group or have recently joined one, please provide us with your name, uniqname, and the name of your faculty mentor.
 We will use this information to help issue your override and/or keep track of your undergraduate research participation.